JiangtaoXu93/AndroidPaintingApp/README.md

 This is an Android project for HCI course.
 An Android painting app allowing user to dynamic review, draw, modify and delete painting with finger.
-Implemented with MVC,  using ViewModelProviders, LiveData to allow user rotate screen.
+Implemented with MVVM,  using ViewModelProviders, LiveData to allow user rotate screen.